khoaofgod/kbcode/README.md

 2. Verify all files exist and are readable
 3. Check that configuration files are valid JSON
 4. Run `kbcode help` for usage information
+5. For kbserver issues, see [KBSERVER.md](KBSERVER.md)
-5. Open an issue on the GitHub repository
+6. Open an issue on the GitHub repository

 ---